Cranberry Pomegranate Baked Oatmeal

 The Perfect Christmas Morning Breakfast

-Do you have a Christmas morning breakfast tradition?
-Growing up, my mom would make this sugar cake and some sort of egg strata, and we’d fill our plates and scarf food down so we could go open presents.
+Growing up, my mom would make sugar cake (a southern thing) and some sort of egg strata, and we’d fill our plates and scarf food down so we could go open presents.

 Personally, I could eat oatmeal all day every day.
 I like the occasional eggs and toast, and pancakes on the weekends.